Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 The iconic Brockville Railway Tunnel is the top stop in the city.
 This marvel of engineering was the very first rail tunnel in Canada.
 The tunnel was originally built in 1860 to allow the Canadian rail network access to the harbor.

-It’s use as a freight port is long behind it now, but the Brockville Rail Tunnel has been transformed into a engaging tourist experience, and it’s completely free.
+Its use as a freight port is long behind it now, but the Brockville Rail Tunnel has been transformed into an engaging tourist experience, and it’s completely free.

-Stroll through the LED lit tunnel and enjoy plaques and displays along the way that describe the history and importance of the tunnel.
+Stroll through the LED-lit tunnel and enjoy plaques and displays that describe the history and importance of the tunnel.

 Brockville Waterfront